amitlamba/docs-und/docs/android/overview.md

 sidebar_label: Overview
 ---

-This guide show you how UserNDot SDK manage your user profile, user event and push notification in your Android app.
+This guide shows you how UserNDot SDK manage your user profile, user event and push notification in your Android app.
-After completing this guide you are able to understand how  our SDK work with your Android app.Later you can analyze your user on UserNDot dashboard application.
+After completing this guide you will be able to understand how UserNDot Android SDK work with your Android app.
+Data can then be analyzed on UserNDot dashboard application.